vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 **********

 Once you have generated your binned, filtered, and corrected Hic objects with ``fanc auto``, you may want to explore the data in those matrices.
-Kai-C provides a number of commands for data analsyis and exploration.
+FAN-C provides a number of commands for data analsyis and exploration.
 Continue with :ref:`` for further details.